 In Kentucky, lien claimants must initiate an action to enforce their lien within 12 months of filing.
 364 days after filing, this contractor filed a separate complaint in court claiming a breach of agreement and seeking judgment for the contract price, plus interest.
 The property owner did not respond, and eventually default judgment was entered in favor of the contractor.

 As a result of the judgment, the contractor instituted a different lien – a judgment lien.
-The judgment lien, much like a mechanics lien, would have secured the amount of the judgment via lien on the owner’s property.
+The judgment lien, much like a mechanics lien, would have secured the amount of the judgment via a lien on the owner’s property.
 However, judgement liens do not benefit from the same protections as mechanics liens.
 Years later, without making payment on the lien, the owner filed for bankruptcy.

 All Liens Are Not Created Equal